akkabin/vamp-dist/README.md

 ## Debian
-Create your own Debian build machine, by using the scripts in ansible/playbooks/vamp-debian-build.
+Create your own Debian machine, by using the scripts in ansible/playbooks/vamp-debian-build.

 First you need to setup your vagrant environment for this.
 See the `ansible/README.md`

+### Build vamp-core
+`cd vamp-dist/core`

+`sbt debian:packageBin`

+The .deb package can be found in `core/target`

+## Installing
+You can install a downloaded .deb file by issueing the command:

+`dpkg -i target/vamp-core_0.7.6_all.deb`

+Or add our vamp debian repo and install it from there

+`echo "deb http://dl.bintray.com/magneticio/debian /" | tee -a /etc/apt/sources.list.d/vamp.list`

+`apt-get update`

+`apt-get install vamp-core`